 James Jude Courtney

 James Jude Courtney (born January 31, 1957) is an American actor, stunt double, and stunt performer.
 He is best known for playing serial killer Michael Myers in the 2018 film Halloween.
-Courtney will reprise his role as Myers in Halloween Kills and Halloween Ends, scheduled for release in 2021 and 2022, respectively.
+Courtney reprised his role as Myers in Halloween Kills and Halloween Ends released in 2021 and 2022.
+(James appears on the podcast for all three.)
 He also played Der Kindestod in the Buffy the Vampire Slayer episode “Killed by Death“.

 Darren Ewing is an American actor , comedian, and former radio presenter .
 In 1990 he had his first role as an amateur actor in the feature film Troll 2 , which has now achieved cult status.
 It was 16 years before he reappeared as an actor.
 In 2006, he starred in the films Halloweentown 4 – The Witches College and Oh dear, du Merry and was seen in an episode of the television series Everwood in the same year .
 This was followed by other occupations in horror films such as 2022’s Cyst, which reunited Darren with Troll 2’s George Hardy, and films with Christmas as a central theme.